 Some of the initial tori are distorted by perturbation, others are destroyed.
-The width of the unstable region increases with $\lambda$ .
+The width of the unstable region increases with λ .
 Cantori

 Some of the initial tori are distorted by perturbation, others are destroyed.
-The width of the unstable region increases with $\lambda$ .
+The width of the unstable region increases with λ .
 The structure in the unstable region is fractal, like a Cantor set, hence sometimes called cantori.

 Keywords and References

 Keywords

-integrable system, Hamilton-Jacobi equations, perturbation series, secular terms, precession of perihelia, adiabatic invariant, plasma bottle, commensurate frequencies, large denominators, KAM theorem, Cantor set, cantori
+Hamilton-Jacobi equation, action, action-angle variables, tori, integrable systems perturbation series, secular terms, precession of perihelia, adiabatic invariant, plasma bottle, commensurate frequencies, large denominators, KAM theorem, Cantor set, cantori

 References

 Appropriate chapters of Goldstein and Landau